Trades and Technology

 Required to withdraw (academic warning)

-Students may be required to withdraw from a course or program for failing to comply with any of the following three policies.
+Students may be required to withdraw from a course or program for failing to comply with any of the following UFV policies: Academic Warning policy (79), Attendance policy (62), Student Academic Misconduct policy (70), Student Non-Academic Misconduct policy (204).

 The definition of an upgrader is a student who joins a class for 13 weeks or less to repeat or complete a specific course.
-This is a student who has attended training at UFV before, or who wishes to enhance their skills by attending one of the courses dealing specifically with sheet metal or composite repair.
+This is a student who has attended training at UFV before, or who wishes to enhance their skills by attending one or more specific sections of the course (i.e. sheet metal or composite repair, wood and fabric repair, etc).

-Note: Upgraders wishing to attend the Sheet Metal Repair or Composite Material Repair courses must provide testimony from their employer or from an Aircraft Maintenance Engineer identifying that the student holds the prerequisite knowledge of Transport Canada regulations, safety, tooling and basic aircraft operation.
+Note: Upgraders wishing to attend a specific section of the course must provide testimony from their employer or from an Aircraft Maintenance Engineer identifying that the student holds the prerequisite knowledge of Transport Canada regulations, safety, tooling and basic aircraft operation.

 Students who begin a trades program, but withdraw before completing the program, may contact the department to request re-entry to the program provided their absence is less than two years.
 Re-entry is subject to space availability.